 Chocolate Peppermint Cookies

-1 cup semi sweet chocolate chips (regular or mini’s) I like minisGlaze:
+- 1 3/4 cup semi sweet or bittersweet chocolate chips

-On an ungreased cookie sheet, drop teaspoons of the batter about 2 inches apart ( I use a cookie scoop).
+On an lightly greased cookie sheet, drop teaspoons of the batter about 2 inches apart ( I use a cookie scoop).
 Flatten slightly.
-Bake until just cracked on top, about 8 minutes, rotating the pan halfway through the cooking time.
-Flatten the cookies slightly with a spatula after removing from oven.
+Bake until just set on top, about 8 minutes, rotating the pan halfway through the cooking time if needed.
 Cool completely.

 For the glaze:

-In a small bowl mix together the sugar; mint extract and cream until smooth.
+In a small bowl whisk together the powdered sugar; and cream until smooth and water a teaspoon at a time.
+I use a hand whisk for this!
 Transfer mixture to a medium resealable plastic bag and snip off a tiny bit of the corner.
+Or you may simply drizzle the icing onto the cookies with a small spoon.
 Drizzle glaze over cooled cookies.
 Let cookies stand until set, about 10-20 minutes.

 If desired, before glaze sets, sprinkle with chopped mint candy.

--*Do not over bake.
-The cookies should be set on top, and slightly cracked.
+-Do not over bake.
+The cookies should be barely set on top.
 Let the cookies cool completely before glazing.